marguskaidja/php-accessors/README.md

 $a->setBar("new bar");                 // Results in Exception
 ```

+But can't I use _PHPDoc_ tags to indicate the readability and writability of a property?

-What about _DocBlock_?
-Yes!
-Same class from above, but now configured using _DocBlock_ tags:
+Sure can!
+Same class from above, but configured using _PHPDoc_ tags:

 ```php
 use margusk\Accessors\Accessible;